betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 Entering Stage 2 is not possible until 5 seconds after the flight controller boots up.
 This is to prevent unwanted activation, as in the case of TX/RX gear with long bind procedures, before the Rx sends out valid data.

 Stage 2 Failsafe can be activated by an aux channel switch.
-If the switch behaviour is set to `STAGE2` (`failsafe_switch_mode` in the CLI), Stage 2 activates immediately.
+If the switch behavior is set to `STAGE2` (`failsafe_switch_mode` in the CLI), Stage 2 activates immediately.
 Otherwise it waits until Stage 1 is complete.

 When the flight controller enters Stage 2, it implements one of three (actually, four) possible Stage 2 Failsafe procedures::